 PREREQUISITE: 9th grade Health and enrollment in Health Academy.

-SCHOOL GRADES CREDIT

-EDHS 10-12 5 units per semester
+SCHOOL EDHS GRADES 10-12 CREDIT 5 units per semester Meets UC Requirement "d" and

 This one-year course will contain contentspecific information and skill-building standards which focus on health-related careers.
 Specific studies will include the history of the health care industry, knowledge concerning the function of human body systems, knowledge of medical care service systems, and introduction to the standards for learning basic health care skills.
 Semester 2 will focus on local health career opportunities, health care systems in America, personal application to health careers, and community service participation.